 One of the most tragic scenes in The Godfather (and there is no shortage of tragic scenes in the film) is the death of Michael Corleone’s first wife, Apollonia Vitelli.
 Michael has fled the United States to hide out in Sicily after murdering rival mob leader Virgil “The Turk” Sollozzo (who had twice attempted to murder Michael’s father, Vito Corleone, the Don of a New York crime family) and corrupt police Captain McCluskey.
 Michael seems content to live out his days in Sicily being protected by his Sicilian bodyguard (and interpreter) Fabrizio and wooing the beautiful Apollonia Vitelli, daughter of a local tavern owner.
 Michael sought permission to court Apollonia from her father and after receiving it, their courtship was brief and they soon married.
 What Michael did not know was that his bodyguard, Fabrizio, had been turned by one of the enemies of the Corleones and had planted a car bomb in Michael’s car.
 Unbeknownst to either Fabrizio or Michael, though, was that Apollonia had taught herself to drive a car (a rarity for Sicilian women at the time) and she gets into the car to demonstrate her newfound skill to Michael.
 The car explodes and Michael’s wife is killed.
 Through the efforts of his father back in New York, Michael is promised to allow to return to the United States safely.
 Michael then takes over the Corleone crime family and “takes care off all family business,” wiping out all of the people who tried to take down his family.

-Oddly enough, though, while he manages to kill the people who surely contacted Fabrizio, he does not actually kill Fabrizio.
-That seems not too odd, considering the last time we saw Fabrizio he was in Sicily and Michael is in New York.
-However, oddly enough, Francis Ford Coppola (director of The Godfather and The Godfather, Part II) actually filmed scenes in BOTH movies where Michael gets his revenge and yet neither one made it in to their respective films!
+Oddly enough, though, while he manages to kill the people who surely contacted Fabrizio, he does not actually kill Fabrizio, the man who physically murdered his wife.
+While that might not seem too odd, considering the last time we saw Fabrizio he was in Sicily and Michael is in New York, however, Francis Ford Coppola (director of The Godfather and The Godfather, Part II) actually filmed scenes in BOTH movies where Michael gets his revenge and yet neither one made it in to their respective films!
 Read on for more details!

 One of these scenes was a scene that appeared in Mario Puzo’s novel, The Godfather, that the films were based on.
 Michael discovers that Fabrizio has moved to the United States and opened up a pizzeria in Buffalo, New York under the name Fred Vincent.
 He sends an assassin to shoot him with a shotgun (Fabrizio notably carries a shotgun while “guarding” Michael in Sicily).
 In a scene shot for the Godfather, it is Michael himself who carries out this revenge.
 In the continuity of the film, it takes place after the baptism scene and after the murder of Michael’s brother-in-law, Carlo but before Michael’s sister, Connie, accuses him of murdering her husband.
 The addition of the scene of Michael himself carrying out this murder adds an extra sort of ghastliness to Michael’s famous denial of being involved in Carlo’s murder to his second wife, Kay (right before she has the door to Michael’s office closed on her as she realizes he is obviously lying to her as the film ends).